ni/monodrive-documentation/docs/scenario_editor/scenarios.md

 1. Go to the `StateSensor`'s Streamer group in the "Details" window and select "File Streamer Component" as the "Streamer Type"

-1. Under the "Streamer" section expand the "File Settings" and type in the name of the file to save the trajectory to.
+1. Under the "Streamer" section expand the "File Settings" and type in the name of the file to save the trajectory.
+If there is a file with the same name, it will be overwritten with the new file.

     <div class="img_container">
       <img class='lg_img' src="../imgs/state_sensor_streamer_type.png"/>